Skip to content

 .. note:: The creation of ad-hoc blobs is not supported.

-:param str desc: The entry description :param str namespace: The namespace of the entry :param str tag: The name/table/relation/etc of the entry :param str owner: The owner of the object in Postgres :param str defn: The DDL definition for the entry :param drop_stmt: A drop statement used to drop the entry before :param copy_stmt: A copy statement used when there is a corresponding data section. :param list dependencies: A list of dump_ids of objects that the entry is dependent upon. :param str tablespace: The tablespace to use :param str tableam: The table access method :param int dump_id: The dump id, will be auto-calculated if left empty :raises: :py:exc:ValueError :rtype: pgdumplib.dump.Entry
+:param str desc: The entry description :param str namespace: The namespace of the entry :param str tag: The name/table/relation/etc of the entry :param str owner: The owner of the object in Postgres :param str defn: The DDL definition for the entry :param drop_stmt: A drop statement used to drop the entry :param copy_stmt: A copy statement used when there is a corresponding data section. :param list dependencies: A list of dump_ids of objects that the entry is dependent upon. :param str tablespace: The tablespace to use :param str tableam: The table access method :param int dump_id: The dump id, will be auto-calculated if left empty :raises: :py:exc:ValueError :rtype: pgdumplib.dump.Entry

 Source code in pgdumplib/dump.py